What is Jerusalem's Temple Mount and why is it a flashpoint?

 “Al-Aqsa is our icon, our slogan.
 It is our blood,” said Ahmad Shaheen, who lives in Jerusalem’s Old City.

-“I was born 100 meters [328 feet] away from Al-Aqsa, so my identity and my existence is related to the mosque,” the 42-year-old told NBC News.
+“I was born 100 meters [328 feet] away from Al-Aqsa, so my identity and my existence is related to the mosque,” the 42-year-old said.
 “It’s our holy place.”

 Related: Israel Embassy Shooting in Jordan Deepens Temple Mount Security Crisis